Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 Conclusion

 Stack.Protected brings a more modern and declarative approach to handling conditional routes in Expo Router.
-Instead of managing scattered manual redirects, you can now clearly declare which routes are accessible under which conditions.
+Instead of managing scattered manual redirects, routes can now be clearly declared as accessible under specific conditions.

 This evolution makes code more readable, maintainable, and reduces errors related to manual redirect management.
-It's an excellent example of how Expo continues to improve the developer experience.
+It exemplifies how Expo continues improving the developer experience.